-The Utah Fire Service Certification System (UFSCS) creates uniformity by certification.
+The Utah Fire Service Certification System creates uniformity through certification.
 Certification allows a fire service professional to be a part of the National Registry (Pro Board and IFSAC), which verifies that a person has been trained at a national standard.
-Firefighters, Hazardous Materials Responders, and Rescue Personnel can earn various certifications.
+Firefighters, hazardous materials responders, and rescue personnel can earn various certifications.
 Volunteer, part-time, and career firefighters must all meet the same standard to certify.
 Most fire departments in Utah have certified personnel even though there is no law requiring it.
-The UFSCC believes that by participating in this certification program firefighters and fire departments will be better prepared to provide safety and fire protection for their communities.

 "Certification from an accredited entity is a statement of success, an indisputable mark of performance belonging to individual fire service professionals.
 Each successful candidate for certification from an accredited entity knows that he or she has been measured against peers and meets rigorous national standards.
 Certification affords the individual a uniformity and portability of qualifications.
-In addition, the creditability of an organization is enhanced by having members certified to national consensus standards. "- theproboard.org
+In addition, the creditability of an organization is enhanced by having members certified to national consensus standards."

+-theproboard.org

-"IFSAC provides accreditation to entities that certify the competency of and issue certificates to individuals who pass examinations based on National Fire Protection Association (NFPA) fire service professional qualifications and other standards approved by the Assembly." - IFSAC
+IFSAC "provides accreditation to entities that certify the competency of and issue certificates to individuals who pass examinations based on National Fire Protection Association (NFPA) fire service professional qualifications and other standards approved by the Assembly."